winitzki/scall/tutorial/programming_dhall.md

 ### Recursive filterable type constructors

-Recursive type constructors are defined via `LFix` or `GFix` from recursion schemes, which are type constructors `F` with two type parameters (so that `F a b` is a type).
+Recursive type constructors are defined via `LFix` or `GFix` from structure functors, which are type constructors `F` with two type parameters (so that `F a b` is a type).

 Imposing a fixpoint on one type parameter will preserve the filterable property with respect to the other type parameter.
 Define the type constructors `C` and `D` as `C a = LFix (F a)` and `D a = GFix (F a)`.